csesoc/constitution/README.md

               memership, whichever is the lesser, must petition the Executive in writing.
-        5.2.5 Such a petitioned meeting must be held within twenty-one (21) academic days, but no sooner than five (5) academic days; and 5.2.6 Each full member is entitled to one vote.
+        5.2.5 Such a petitioned meeting must be held within twenty-one (21) academic days, but no sooner than five (5) academic days; and 5.2.6 Each full memer is entitled to one vote.
     5.3 EXECUTIVE MEETINGS
         5.3.1 There shall be Executive Meetings as the Executive sees fit.
         5.3.2 All memers of the Executive are required to attend Executive Meetings.